harissabil/TemanWibu/README.md

 ## Setup
 1. **Setting up PostgreSQL Database**:
    - Install PostgreSQL from [PostgreSQL's official website](https://www.postgresql.org/).
+   - Create a new database using a PostgreSQL client (e.g., pgAdmin, psql).
    - Execute queries in [table.sql](./sql/table.sql) to create necessary tables for the application.

 2. **Backend Configuration**: